Announcing Niagara Pro

-But first, let’s begin with going through the income sources of other apps:
+But first, let’s begin by going through the income sources of other apps:

 Alternative monetization strategies

-So, what about placing some funny and colorful ads in between apps?
-Also, you surely wouldn’t mind watching a short video before changing your app icons, would you? — No, just kidding, that won’t happen.
-Most of us, especially me, can’t stand advertisements.
-Ads just don’t fit into a clean launcher.
+What about placing some funny and colorful ads in between apps?
+Also, you wouldn’t mind watching a short video before changing your app icons, right?
+No, just kidding, that won’t happen.?
+No, just kidding, that won’t happen.
+Most of us, especially me, can’t stand advertisements, and ads just don’t fit into a clean launcher.

 Besides, a lot of other apps have a so-called freemium model.
 You get the basic features for free and can purchase a pro version with additional features if you enjoy using it.
-But there is one big caveat with this model from a developer's standpoint: it is too unreliable, it doesn’t guarantee sustainable income compared to a normal job.
-One-time-purchases might return in higher revenue in the first months, but it will most certainly decrease over time.
-You need to acquire new users to keep it going, and the old users usually lose relevance.
+But there is one big caveat with this model from a developer’s standpoint: it is too unreliable and doesn’t guarantee sustainable income compared to a regular job.
+One-time purchases might return in higher revenue in the first months, but they will most certainly decrease over time.
+You must acquire new users to keep it going, and the old users usually lose relevance.
 That’s not what Niagara Launcher is about; it’s no one-time product.
 The app is not even close to being finished yet, and I doubt it ever will be; it should and will keep flowing and evolving.
-With more than 100 submitted open issues and suggestions tracked on GitHub, it seems that we’re not running out of creative ideas any time soon.
+With more than 100 submitted open issues and suggestions tracked on GitHub, we’re not running out of creative ideas any time soon.

-For example, Smart Launcher’s free version contains advertisements, and Action Launcher has a second in app purchase for further features.
+For example, Action Launcher has a second in-app purchase for further features.
 Chris lacy, the mind behind Action Launcher, also wrote about how he’s struggling with the monetization system: